Don’t let that essay beat you. Our top essay tips will get you on track and churning out essays Harvard students would be proud of.

 - If you have the opportunity to choose your own topic for a paper, write about something that really gets your goat.
-You’ll be able to rant on and on, and before you know it, you’ll have achieved the word count.
+This is a top essay writing tip because you’ll be able to rant on and on about something you’re passionate about.
+Before you know it, you’ll have achieved the word count.

 - Compiling the bibliography according to style guide requirements can be a real headache.
-Let BibMe to it for you.
+Let BibMe do it for you.

 - If you can’t choose between different variations of the same word or are struggling to decide whether to use a hyphenated or compound adjective, use Google Ngram to find out which usage is more common.